Bloxmine/portfolio-semester-2/README.md

 ## Features

-JSON loader system built from scratch, loads in projects easily, including images and links.
+1. JSON loader system built from scratch, loads in projects easily, including images and links.
+2. Projects and buttons loaded in and able to be dynamically updated.

 ## Set up

 Clone the repo and open _index.html_ in your web browser of choice.

 ## What this project consists of

-The JSON loader is thee heart of my website.
+The JSON loader is the heart of my website.
 (W.I.P)

+## Technologies used

+- HTML
+- CSS
+- JS
+- GSAP (GreenShock Animation Platform)
+- Marked.js
+- Three.js (inc. OrbitalControls)

 ## Notes